dfox/graybox-testing.org/specifications/index.md

 In order to know what to test, there must first be a description of what the application is supposed to do.
 The easiest way to do that is with a functional specification that describes each feature.
-In order for the specification to be useful as a basis for an automated test and as a script for a human quality assurance person, it's written in a simple format that serves both purposes.
+To allow the specification to be used as a basis for both an automated test and as a script for a human quality assurance person, it's written in a simple format that serves both purposes.

 ## Design by Contract